FoxUSA/OpenNote/docs/Build.md

 Below are the most important commands
 - `grunt default` or `grunt` to have webpack in development mode
 - `grunt ci` run linting and tests
-- `grunt deploy` Package up the project
+- `grunt deploy` Package up the project into the `dist` folder.
+Creates a zip with the version number that can be uploaded to Github.

 To develop tests